-In our opinion, these consolidated financial statements present fairly, in all material respects, the financial position of Goldsource Mines Inc. as at December 31, 2016 and 2015 and January 1, 2015 and its financial performance and its cash flows for the years ended December 31, 2016 and 2015 in accordance with International Financial Reporting Standards.
+In our opinion, these consolidated financial statements present fairly, in all material respects, the financial position of Goldsource Mines Inc. as at December 31, 2017 and 2016 and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards.